 Where can you get help?

-Office hours with your course instructor or TA (teaching assistant – check out our Quizlet of Cornell lingo).
+Visit office hours with your course instructor or TA.
 Office hours are times for you to come and ask questions – they are usually held at a variety of times.
-Instructors are there to help you learn, so visit office hours and take a look at how you can best use them!
+Instructors and TAs are there to help you learn, so visit office hours and take a look at how you can best use them!
+(New to Cornell? – check out our Quizlet of Cornell lingo!)

 Look for LSC tutoring and LSC Supplemental Courses, which are available as a supplement to some challenging introductory courses and give additional problem-solving practice.
 Check out the LSC webpage for what courses are supported.
 All courses and tutoring offered by the LSC are available at NO COST to you!